Child Advocacy Clinic

 Sixth Judicial Circuit

 Students will work with the Public Defender Crossover Program advocating for children in dependency and delinquency court.
-This opportunity allows students to understand the special dynamic of the attorney-client relationship where the client is a juvenile, and will provide them with a holistic understanding of the juvenile justice system.
+This opportunity allows students to understand the special dynamic of the attorney-client relationship were the client is a juvenile, and will provide them with a holistic understanding of the juvenile justice system.

 • Public Defender's Office 6th Judicial Circuit (Clearwater)